Vinicius-PR/age-calculator-app/README.md

 ## The logic

-To explain the logic.
-I'll show an example.
+To explain the logic, I'll show an example.
 Date format will be: day/month/year

 Lets supose that:
-A: The now day will be 03/01/2025
+* A: The now day will be 03/01/2025
-B: The birth date that the user provided is 24/12/1993
+* B: The birth date that the user provided is 24/12/1993

-performing the subtraction:
+Performing the subtraction:

 ```
   (B):  03 / 01 / 2025